-If you’ve ever seen a film crew in action, you may have wondered about the large blimp-shaped object that is so often held above the heads of the actors.
-In sporting events, you may have seen these same blimps pointing at the field or at the audience.
+If you’ve ever seen a film crew in action, you may have wondered about the large blimp-shaped object that is so often held above the actors’ heads.
+You may have seen these same blimps pointing at the field or the audience in sporting events.

 In this article, we’ll talk more about microphone blimp kits, their applications, and why they are sometimes superior to other types of windscreens.

 A microphone blimp kit is actually made of 2 different components designed to fit together:

 A microphone shock mount effectively holds a microphone in place (like a mic clip), attaches to a mic stand/boom, and mechanically isolates the mic from the mic stand/boom (and the other solids in the environment).